 Refer to adult dosing.

-IV (preferred), intraosseous (off-label route): Note: May be administered IM, SubQ, or endotracheal (off-label route), but onset of action may be delayed, especially if patient has poor perfusion; endotracheal preferred if IV/intraosseous route not available; doses may need to be repeated.
-Note: The use of naloxone is not recommended as part of initial resuscitative efforts in the delivery room for neonates with respiratory depression; support ventilation to improve oxygenation and heart rate (AHA [Kattwinkel 2010]):
+IV (preferred), Intraosseous: Note: May be administered IM, SubQ, or E.T., but onset of action may be delayed, especially if patient has poor perfusion; E.T. preferred if IV/Intraosseous route not available; doses may need to be repeated (Hegenbarth 2008; PALS [Kleinman 2010]).

-Children ≥5 years or >20 kg and Adolescents: 2 mg; if no response, repeat every 2 to 3 minutes; monitor closely; may need to repeat doses (eg, every 20 to 60 minutes) if duration of action of opioid is longer than naloxone
+Children ≥5 years or >20 kg and Adolescents: 2 mg/dose; if no response, repeat every 2 to 3 minutes; monitor closely; may need to repeat doses (eg, every 20 to 60 minutes) if duration of action of opioid is longer than naloxone

-Endotracheal (off-label route): Infants, Children, and Adolescents: Optimal endotracheal dose unknown; current expert recommendations are 2 to 3 times the IV dose.
+E.T.: Infants, Children, and Adolescents: Optimal endotracheal dose unknown; current expert recommendations are 2 to 3 times the IV dose (PALS [Kleinman 2010]).

-Auto-injector: Evzio: Neonates, Infants, Children and Adolescents: 0.4 mg or 2 mg (contents of 1 auto-injector) as a single dose; may repeat every 2 to 3 minutes until emergency medical assistance becomes available.
+Auto-injector: Evzio: Infants, Children, and Adolescents: 0.4 mg or 2 mg (contents of 1 auto-injector) as a single dose; may repeat every 2 to 3 minutes if needed until emergency medical assistance becomes available.